Cancer myth: Sunscreen, Vitamin D and Cancer

 Some companies have advertised that their sunscreen products do not contain the carcinogenic (cancer-causing) substances which other sunscreens contain.
 In particular, manufacturers of “holistic” and “all-natural” sunscreen make this claim.
 The substances said to be possibly carcinogenic are nanoparticles of titanium dioxide and zinc oxide, and the molecules octyl methoxycinnamate, oxybenzone and 4-methyl-benzylidene.

-In addition, limited exposure to sunlight can cause vitamin D deficiencies, which may also lead to cancer.
+In addition, limited exposure to sunlight can cause vitamin D deficiencies.

 The US Report on Carcinogens is a list of known or reasonably anticipated human carcinogens (cancer causing substances).
 None of the suspect ingredients, listed above, are included in this list.1 In 2010, the International Agency for Research on Cancer (IARC) reviewed the scientific literature on titanium dioxide and concluded that there was inadequate evidence that it causes cancer in humans.2 None of the other ingredients has been classified by the IARC.3,4 These ingredients have been approved for use in sunscreens by the Food and Drug Administration (FDA) in the US and by the European Union.